 - Combined treatment

-- Eating a healthful diet of low refined carbohydrates and limiting caffeine, sugar, preservatives, additives, red meats and processed foods has been shown to be helpful.
+- Eating a healthy diet of low refined carbohydrates and limiting caffeine, sugar, preservatives, additives, red meats and processed foods have been shown to be helpful.

 - An anti-inflammatory diet is helpful for some women.

 - Herbs such as chasteberry, evening primrose oil, cat’s claw, bromelain, or turmeric.
 Talk with a trained herbalist about which ones are best, dosage, and preparation.
 Since these herbs have an effect on hormones, you must tell your doctor about all herbs you are taking.

 - Acupuncture (with a trained practitioner)